10 Ways to Optimise Your Website for More Traffic and Higher Conversions

 You see, customers trust other customers more, and that’s an undeniable fact.

 You can use it to your advantage, though, to boost conversions and improve traffic.

 Happy customers are willing to leave positive reviews, and 91% of online consumers read these reviews.

-You will often have to encourage your customers to submit testimonials by offering an incentive or a referral program.
+You often have to encourage your customers to submit testimonials by offering an incentive or a referral program.

-In any case, word-of-mouth promotions can go a long way in helping your business become more visible and ultimately more desirable.
+In any case, word-of-mouth promotions can go a long way in helping your business become more visible and, ultimately, more desirable.

 10 – Make the conversion as seamless as possible

 One of the most significant barriers that prevent leads from converting is the conversion process itself.